Sreenadh1543/Cracking-the-Code-Interview/README.md

          * Linked list indeed will be better for high queue size as the time complexity required for adding a new element is constant and doesn't require a complete shift.

+* Stack

+    * **Concept** : Last in First Out ( L.I.F.O)

+    * **Implementation :**

+         * New entry will be added as the last index in push and same element will be popped on the request.
+         * Easy is practical example is the Action stack CTRL+Z and CTRL+Y in most of the tools.
+         * Stack is implemented using linked list here ; how ever even an array is fine for the implementation as last element is popped always.